A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Effects: Inserts an element constructed from

-there are no effects.
-Otherwise, if an exception is thrown byvalue_type
+value_type’s constructor fromargs...andis_nothrow_move_constructible_v<value_type>istruethere are no effects.
+Otherwise, if an exception is thrown byvalue_type’s constructor fromargs...the effects are unspecified.

 template <class...
 Args>